CausalReasoningBenchmark: A Real-World Benchmark for Disentangled Evaluation of Causal Identification and Estimation: Why Separate Identification from Estimation?

 \section{Why Separate Identification from Estimation?}

-We argue that the separation of identification and estimation is not merely a methodological convenience but a reflection of how causal reasoning actually works in practice.
+Separating identification from estimation mirrors the structure of empirical causal analysis.
 In applied research, identification is where the core intellectual contribution resides: it requires understanding the data-generating process, articulating the assumptions under which a causal quantity is recoverable, and specifying all the components of a valid research design.
-Estimation, by contrast, is largely a technical exercise---given a correctly specified design, the choice of estimator (e.g., two-stage least squares for IV, local polynomial regression for RDD, or a two-way fixed-effects model for DiD) is often well-understood and can even be automated.
+Estimation, by contrast, is largely a technical exercise: given a correctly specified design, the choice of estimator (e.g., two-stage least squares for IV, local polynomial regression for RDD, or a two-way fixed-effects model for DiD) is often well-understood and can even be automated.

 This distinction has practical consequences for evaluation.
 Consider a model that correctly identifies an IV design and names the right instrument, treatment, and outcome, but makes a coding error in the two-stage least squares implementation.
-Under a single-score evaluation, this model would receive the same failing grade as one that misidentifies the entire research design.
-By scoring identification and estimation separately, CausalReasoningBenchmark can distinguish between these two very different failure modes, providing actionable feedback for model developers.
+Under a single-score evaluation, this model would receive the same score as one that misidentifies the entire research design.
+By scoring identification and estimation separately, CausalReasoningBenchmark can distinguish between these two very different failure modes.

 Moreover, the identification specification itself is a rich, structured object that can be evaluated along multiple dimensions.
-For example, a model might correctly identify the strategy (IV) and the instrument, but fail to exclude a post-treatment variable from the control set---a subtle but critical error that would bias the estimate.
+For example, a model might correctly identify the strategy (IV) and the instrument, but fail to exclude a post-treatment variable from the control set, a critical error that would bias the estimate.
 Our evaluation framework captures this level of detail, as described in Section~\ref{sec:io}.